crimefighter/rss-reader/README.md

 # Takeoff

 Takeoff is my personal take on a Rails barebone application.
-I'm using it myself, feel free to fork if you like it.
+I''m using it myself, feel free to fork if you like it.

+## Features

+* HAML & SASS
+* jQuery on board
+* Eric Meyer''s CSS Reset
+* Task to clear Sass-generated stylesheets
+* Route to root
+* Route for Google Webmasters validation files
+* Boilerplate application layout

 ## Guidelines